-On April 25, 2003, the Hospital entered into two interest rate swap derivative contracts to reduce the risk of changing interest rates.
 On May 10, 2006, the Hospital entered into a forward variable-to-fixed interest rate swap agreement with an effective date of November 1, 2008.
 This contract was also entered into in an effort to reduce the risk of variable interest rate debt and has a term through July 1, 2048.
 Under Accounting Standards Codification (ASC) 815, Derivatives and Hedging, the Hospital has recognized its derivative instruments as either assets or liabilities in the accompanying consolidated balance sheets at fair value.
 As these derivative instruments are not designated as hedges, the unrealized gain or loss on these contracts has been recognized in the accompanying consolidated statements of operations and changes in net assets as realized and unrealized gains (losses) on interest rate swap contracts, net.
 The fair market values of the derivative instruments include a credit valuation adjustment (CVA) as required by ASC 820, Fair Value Measurements and Disclosures (ASC 820).
-When applying the CVA, the valuation of the variable-to-fixed interest rate swap contract was decreased by \$698,000 and \$428,000 as of June 30, 2014 and 2013, respectively.
+When applying the CVA, the valuation of the variable-to-fixed interest rate swap contract was decreased by \$761,000 and \$698,000 as of June 30, 2015 and 2014, respectively.